Phase Diagram and Spectral Function of the Two-Dimensional Disordered Bose-Hubbard Model: A Real-Space Dynamical Mean-Field Theory Analysis: Spectral Analysis

-These results can be experimentally verified using the approach of \cite{volchkov_measurement_2018}, where a Bose-Einstein condensate of $^{87}$Rb atoms in the hyperfine state $~{|1\rangle = |F=1, m_F=-1\rangle}$ was loaded into a random potential generated by laser speckles affecting only atoms in the hyperfine state $~{|2\rangle = |F=2, m_F=1\rangle}$.
-According to Fermi's golden rule, the spectral function was extracted from the transfer rate measured for the $|1\rangle \rightarrow |2\rangle$ transition, driven by a radio-frequency field.
+To demonstrated this, in Fig.\,\ref{fig:spectral} we show the resulting spectral function for fixed disorder strength and different interaction values, plotted along the high-symmetry points of the Brillouin zone.~In the disordered MI phase [Fig.\,\ref{fig:spectral}(a)], the spectrum remains gapped but exhibits a broad background (red and blue shaded areas of approximate width $\Delta/U$), consistent with the behavior identified in Fig.\ \ref{fig:spectralcomp}.~Upon decreasing $U/J$, we find the BG spectrum [Fig.\,\ref{fig:spectral}(b)], which is gapless at the $\Gamma$ point, while retaining the broad, incoherent structure similar to the disordered MI spectrum.~For sufficiently small $U/J$, we obtain the disordered SF spectrum [Fig.\,\ref{fig:spectral}c)], where the spectral weight concentrates around $\Gamma$.~Overall, disorder leads to a significant loss of coherence in the single-particle spectrum and to the emergence of localized excitations.~These results can be experimentally verified using the approach of \cite{volchkov_measurement_2018}, where a Bose-Einstein condensate of $^{87}$Rb atoms in the hyperfine state $|1\rangle=|F=1,m_F=-1\rangle$ was loaded into a random potential generated by laser speckles acting only on atoms in the hyperfine states $|2\rangle=|F=2,m_F=1\rangle$.
+The spectral function was extracted from the transfer rate measured for the $|1\rangle\rightarrow|2\rangle$ transition driven by a radio-frequency field, according to Fermi's golden rule.
 Thus, our numerical spectral analysis is directly linked to recent experiments and, in particular, demonstrates the possibility of characterizing the Bose glass phase via spectral information.

+For experimentally relevant higher temperatures ($T\gtrsim 0.1 U$), we expect that the incompressible MI is replaced by a normal insulator with thermally induced finite compressibility and that the transition to the BG phase becomes a crossover \cite{bissbort_stochastic_2010}.
+We expect that this crossover can be characterized via the spectral properties, specifically from the disorder-averaged zero-energy local density of states which vanishes in the normal insulator and is finite in the BG \cite{bissbort_stochastic_2010}.
+Moreover, recent quantum-gas-microscopy experiments \cite{koehn_quantum-gas_2025} show that the EAOP provides an unambiguous characterization of the BG phase even at $T \approx 0.1U$.